Leroymilo/FurnitureFramework/doc/ReadMe.md

 - Custom Sound Effects
 - Custom Particles
 - Animated base Sprite and Layers
-- Support for some special Furniture (Dresser, TV)
+- Support for some special Furniture (Dresser, TV, Bed)
+- Support for Rugs and Wall-mounted Furniture

 # Thanks